|

 So don’t get hung up on it.

-The Volt 2 and Motu 2 may give you slightly better sound quality than the 2i2, but I’m also here to tell you that I’ve demoed over 60 Amps & DACS, and the differences, while they’re sometimes there, are incredibly subtle to the point where it doesn’t really matter.
+The Volt 2 and Motu 2 may measure slightly different than the 2i2, but I’m also here to tell you that I’ve demoed over 85 Amps & DACS, and the differences, while they’re sometimes there, are incredibly subtle to the point where they rarely matter in the real world.

-So just go with one and don’t stress out about it!
+As for which to buy?
+Just go with the one that fits your needs best and don’t stress out about it!

 Well, that’s about it for today folks!
 I hope you’ve enjoyed this article on The Best Budget Audio Interface For Home Studio Recording and came away with some valuable insight.